macdja38/unimonit-flipperzero/README.md

 [![Build dev](https://github.com/quen0n/unitemp-flipperzero/actions/workflows/build_dev.yml/badge.svg?branch=dev)](https://github.com/quen0n/unitemp-flipperzero/actions/workflows/build_dev.yml)
 [Flipper Zero](https://flipperzero.one/) application for reading temperature, humidity, pressure, co2 and particulate matter sensors like a DHT11/22, DS18B20, BMP280, HTU21 and more.
 A fork of the popular Unitemp project.
 They probably can't be installed at the same time.
+Good to know is that this project turns the 5v pin on the flipper zero on.
+In low power mode in the future it may turn it on and off on an interval.

 ## List of supported sensors
 ![image](https://user-images.githubusercontent.com/10090793/215605424-54b1c08c-e41b-4fb4-b966-dd959507200b.png)